ash-hashtag/postgres-with-quic/README.md

 It doesn't scale, you stop at a max_pool_size, and wait until a connection in pool is done with its query, hence increasing response times over time with more and more queries.

-This is not a comparison between TCP or UDP or QUIC, QUIC is an application level protocol over UDP Similar results can be acheived using a protocol with multiplexing streams over TCP similar to http2, I just chose to use QUIC
+This is not a comparison between TCP or UDP or QUIC, QUIC is an application level protocol over UDP Similar results can be acheived using a protocol with multiplexing streams over TCP similar to http2 or some other multiplexing layer, I just chose to use QUIC

 This is only discussing the bottleneck for using synchronous postgres protocol per connection and spending time for just "waiting" instead of processing more queries in parallel